Opinion | Why this is the year baseball should correct its mistake and put Curt Flood in the Hall of Fame

 The impact of Flood’s efforts reverberate today.
 Last December, half a century after Flood sent his letter to Kuhn, pitcher Gerrit Cole appeared at a news conference announcing his signing with the New York Yankees a nine-year contract for $324 million.
 Cole went out of his way to praise Flood, saying, “I want everybody to know, because challenging the reserve clause was one of the first stepping stones to ultimately the system we have today.”

 Cole also tipped his cap to Miller — long reviled in baseball’s front offices, who less than two weeks earlier had been elected to the Baseball Hall of Fame.
 When this December rolls around, it will draw to a close a year when the nation recognized as never before that Black lives matter and Black legacies should be honored.
-Inducting Flood into the Hall of Fame would be a fitting tribute to an African American player who stood up for what was right, even though he knew there would consequences for him.
+Inducting Flood into the Hall of Fame would be a fitting tribute to an African American player who stood up for what was right, even though he knew there would be consequences for him.
 It took courage and guts — something we could use more of today.

 Read more: